 A forty six year old Torromé qualified to compete as a representative of Great Britain at the 1908 Olympic Games and almost did, but instead opted to represent his father's home country of Argentina.
 He was the only athlete in ANY sport to represent Argentina at those Games and in the more than hundred years and countless Olympic Games since then, there still hasn't been another figure skater from Argentina.
 Although he would finish seventh of the seven men finishing the men's event at those Games (two didn't finish), Torromé would also judge the pairs figure skating competition at the 1908 Games.
 Following the Olympics, Torromé continued the work he'd started off the ice during his skating career.
 Since 1881 at the age of twenty, he was a partner in the Laurence Pountey-lane business Torromé Sons and Co, Commission Merchants, with his father Francisco and brother Francisco (Franco) Jose Torromé.
 His father retired from the business in late 1903 and left the business to be run by his sons.
-Horatio (also known as Henri) would pass away in Willensden, Greater London in 1920.
+Horatio (also known as Henri) would pass away in Willensden, Greater London on September 16, 1920.

 Art by Horatio Tertuliano Torromé, from Edgar Syers' book "The Poetry Of Skating"

 Interestingly, Torromé wasn't the only skater to come out of a warm weather climate and achieve excellence back 'in those days'.
 Jamaican born Louis Magnus followed a similar path, emigrating from Kingston, Jamaica to France and taking up skating as well.
 Magnus would not only win the French men's and pairs titles but would parallel Torromé's career further by judging internationally as well.
 Magnus would go on to found the International Ice Hockey Federation and become its first President.